bradcar/bno08x_i2c_spi_MicroPython/README.md

 -   0: quaternion
 -   1: game_quaternion
 -   2: geomagnetic_quaternion
-Typically you want to tare on all axis and will specify this with 0x07.
+Typically, you want to tare on all axis and will specify this with 0x07.

     basis = 0 # quaternions